- About Us

 - Supporting SAS

-Members of the SAS faculty are leaders in creating new knowledge in their disciplines and are engaged in nearly every area of interdisciplinary innovation.
+Members of the Penn Arts & Sciences faculty are leaders in creating new knowledge in their disciplines and are engaged in nearly every area of interdisciplinary innovation.
 They are regularly recognized with academia's highest honors, including the National Medal of Science, the MacArthur Fellowship, the Pulitzer Prize and the Nobel Prize.

-The educational experience offered by SAS is likewise recognized for its excellence.
-The three educational divisions of SAS fulfill different missions, united by the School’s broader commitment to providing its students with an unrivaled education in the arts and sciences.
+The educational experience offered by Penn Arts & Sciences is likewise recognized for its excellence.
+The School's three educational divisions fulfill different missions, united by a broader commitment to providing our students with an unrivaled education in the liberal arts.
 The College of Arts and Sciences is the academic home of the majority of Penn undergraduates and provides 60 percent of the courses taken by students in Penn's undergraduate professional schools.
 The Graduate Division offers doctoral training to over 1,500 candidates in more than 30 graduate programs.
 And the College of Liberal and Professional Studies provides a range of educational opportunities for lifelong learners and working professionals.